 Is Sprintive better than Ijjad for a new website in Jordan?

 Sprintive is better if you need a Drupal-based enterprise CMS with multi-country editorial workflows and Naseej-level procurement alignment.
-Ijjad is better if you want a modern React/Next.js build focused on conversion, faster delivery (2–6 weeks), Arabic-first RTL, and pricing that starts around 10,000 SAR.
-Most SMEs in Amman, Riyadh, and Jeddah fit the Ijjad profile — large NGOs and multi-site government portals often fit Sprintive.
+Ijjad is better if you want a modern React/Next.js build focused on conversion, faster delivery (2-6 weeks), and scope that starts after discovery.
+Most SMEs in Amman, Riyadh, and Jeddah fit the Ijjad profile - large NGOs and multi-site government portals often fit Sprintive.

 How much does Sprintive charge compared to Ijjad?